dgaff/laser_power/README.md

 the bedrooms in our home, and I wasn't happy with the cheap products sold for projecting a laser line on the floor, so I thought I'd make my own.
 Fun fact, the dart throwing line is called the *toe line* or *oche*.
 I found a few different green laser line diodes that seem bright enough for a hallway.
 But these lasers draw a decent amount of current, 50-100 mA depending on the specific laser's power output, so I thought a high capacity rechargeable battery would be a good idea for powering the laser.
 This simple project is the build out and parts list.
-Here's what the laser looks like installed:
+Here's what the laser looks like installed.
+(Ignore that black horizontal box next to the laser...that's a cheap red laser dart line I bought on Amazon.
+It's a pain to align, and it gets bumped out of place frequently.)

 <img src="IMG_9305.jpeg" width="400">